makrai/notes/futrell-2501-linguists-stopped-worrying.md

    on evaluation data that is unlike anything in the training data (Jumelet+ 2021; Feng+ 2024b; Misra and Mahowald, 2024; Leong and Linzen, 2023; Yao+ 2025)
-* Ahuja+ (2025) trained Transformer language models on a corpus of
+* Ahuja+ (2025) trained Transformer LMs on a corpus of
   * English-like text that has been constrained so that subjects and verbs are always adjacent.
 That is, the corpus contains sentences like "I saw"
   * ? preferring “The key to the cabinets is on the table” over something like “The key to the cabinets are on the table” (where the form of the verb depends on the linearly previous verb)
-  * neural language models do make the human-like generalization
+  * neural LMs do make the human-like generalization
   * (see also Patil+ 2024)
-2. dig into the language models’ internal states
+2. dig into the LMs’ internal states
   * LLMs have a reputation of being black boxes
   * nL
     * probing: attempts to decode linguistic features from the internal reprs
     * causal interventions, where model internals are changed
   * Hewitt and Manning, 2019; Chi+ 2020; Voita and Titov, 2020; Manning+ 2020;
-    Papadimitriou+ 2021; Ravfogel+ 2021; Lampinen, 2024; Diego- Simón+ 2024
+    Papadimitriou+ 2021; Ravfogel+ 2021; Lampinen, 2024; Diego-Simón+ 2024
   * promising avenues for linguistics and cognitive science (see Section 4.2)
 * hE mostly English (or a handful of other langs) as the target (Blasi+ 2022)
   * see Jumelet+ 2025, for a multilingual grammatical benchmark